F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 -------------------------------
 The F5 Cloud Consumer is a part of F5's internal, digital experience operating system, a cloud-based analytics platform that helps organizations monitor, operate, and protect digital workflows and optimize their customer's digital experiences.

 ..
 IMPORTANT:: This F5 Cloud consumer is for **F5 internal use only**, and its API is subject to change.
-We are including it on this page of Push consumers because you may see it in a Telemetry Streaming declaration.
+We are including it on this page of Push consumers because you may see it in a BIG-IP Telemetry Streaming declaration.

 Additions to the F5 Cloud consumer
 ``````````````````````````````````